oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   from a map or list), it represents the mandatory schema definition for the entries in properties of this type.

-### Derivation rules
+The following requirements apply:

+- A valid datatype definition **MUST** have either a valid derived_from declaration or at least one valid property definition.

+- Any validation clauses **SHALL** be type-compatible with the type declared by the derived_from keyname.

+- If a properties keyname is provided, it **SHALL** contain one or more valid property definitions.

-During Data Type derivation the keyname definitions follow these rules:
+During data type derivation the keyname definitions follow these rules:

 - validation: a new validation clause may be defined; this validation clause does not replace the validation clause defined in the parent